 When I started the year training for the Publix Atlanta Marathon, none of us had any idea what was in store for 2020.
 Thankfully, in late February, I was able to travel to Atlanta, where I watched and wrote about the U.S. Olympic Marathon Trials and ran the marathon I’d been training for.
 But after that, things started to get crazy because of COVID-19. … More Year in Review: I didn’t hit any of my goals in 2020.
 But… it was 2020.

 I woke up Friday morning and started my workday from home.
 On my break, I ran errands for the running club and picked up a to-go lunch.
-Once I was finished with the rest of my workday, I figured I’d try to squeeze in a couple miles before a 6 p.m. yoga class that I … More I was hit by a car because I was running while distracted.
+Once I was finished with the rest of my workday, I figured I’d try to squeeze in a couple miles before a 6 p.m. yoga class that I … More I was hit by a car on an evening run.
 Don’t become the next victim.

 Before I get to my 2020 year in review post, I’m wrapping up my December running.
 As I continue to train for the Algonquin 50K, I ended the year by running my highest-mileage month of 2020.
 I ran 139.2 miles.
 This was more than 10-plus miles above what I ran during any other month this … More I closed out December with my highest-mileage month of the year